VitaminasG/LetterForm/README.md

 # letterForm

-Simple Contact form with JavaScript Validation.
+Simple Contact form with Vanilla JavaScript Validation.
 Developed by using WebStorm IDE and HTML5 Boilerplate.

 ## ScreenShot